Brainsware/bacon-site/Views/Howdoido/howdoido.markdown

 }
 ```

 This model will provide you with basic functionality for adding, editing, deleting and retrieving entries from the table "post".
+We'll get back to more indepth discussion of the ORM in its [own chapter](XXX: Missing link: ORM and Models).

 ### Controllers {#controllers}